How to Hang Pre-Pasted Wallpaper (tutorial for beginners)

 9. Run a damp sponge over the paper and the seams.
 Use a seam roller to get the seams good and sealed together.

-Make sure everything it stuck down!
+Make sure everything is stuck down!
 I had some very crazy pieces that I had to spend a LOT of time making sure the top was in place before I could get down to the bottom.
 And the adhesive dried quite a bit before I got to it, so the damp sponge on top really helped with those pieces.

 That’s it!
 Just go back and repeat all of the steps until your room is done.